 With that said, some precancerous or cancer cells may already be present at an early stage.
 Therefore, it is vital to undergo test screenings regularly and understand and spot the symptoms early.
 This way, patients can seek appropriate prostate cancer treatments promptly.
 If you have experienced any of the symptoms of prostate cancer shared above, please consult a doctor immediately.

-Generally, radiation treatment is the main modality used to treat prostate cancer, delivering radiation that damages the DNA of cancer cells and stops their further growth.
-Your doctor may recommend External Beam Radiation Therapy (EBRT) to precisely target and eradicate cancer cells in the prostate gland from outside the body while minimising damage to the surrounding healthy tissue.
-Brachytherapy is another form of radiotherapy your doctor may recommend to deliver radiation to the prostate.
+Radiation can be used to treat prostate cancer by delivering radiation that damages the DNA of cancer cells and halts their growth.
+Your doctor may recommend External Beam Radiation Therapy (EBRT) or Proton Therapy to precisely target and destroy cancer cells in the prostate gland while minimising damage to surrounding tissues.
+Brachytherapy is another form of radiotherapy your doctor may suggest, delivering internal radiation directly to the prostate as part of prostate cancer treatment in Singapore.

 Brachytherapy in Singapore is administered either via permanent radioactive seed implants in the case of Low Dose Rate (LDR) treatments, or by moving a radioactive source temporarily during a session for High Dose Rate (HDR) treatment.
 LDR and HDR differ in terms of the duration that the radioactive sources are placed in proximity to the cancer, which influences the total dosage of radiation received during each treatment session.
 HDR radiation treatment for prostate cancer offers more precise targeting and stronger treatment while also removing the risk that can arise with seed implants moving away from their intended positions due to swelling.